opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 physical meaning.

-Just as the value "5 meters" must be transformed to be plotted alongside the value "5 centimeters", so must geometries be transformed to be plotted alongside each other (this is the act of making a map!).
+Just as the value "5 meters" must be transformed to be plotted alongside the value "5 centimeters", geometries must be transformed to be plotted alongside each other (this is the act of making a map!).
 This document will not go into the multitude of ways that have been devised